aertslab/arboreto/docs/user/troubleshooting.rst

 In order to maintain an API that is as lean is possible, Arboretum adopts the scikit-learn convention (rows=observations, columns=features).
-This means that the user bears the responsibility for providing the data in the right shape.
+This means that the user is responsible for providing the data in the right shape.

-Fortunately, the Pandas and Numpy libraries feature all the necessary functions to preprocess your data.
+Fortunately, the Pandas_ and Numpy_ libraries feature all the necessary functions to preprocess your data.

 Troubleshooting